Premier League Asia Trophy: Man City, Newcastle, West Ham and Wolves in action

 Newcastle

 Tumult has reigned again on Tyneside this summer following the departures of much-loved manager Rafa Benitez and top scorer Ayoze Perez.
-Former Sunderland manager Steve Bruce is closing in on his dream job but while Mike Ashley remains at the helm, goodwill is likely to be in short supply for any successor.
+Former Sunderland manager Steve Bruce has yet to seal his dream job amid a compensation wrangle with Sheffield Wednesday but while Mike Ashley remains at the helm, goodwill is likely to be in short supply for any successor.

 The Magpies are the only Premier League side yet to make a signing this transfer window and their options in China have been further limited by injuries and international obligations.
 Miguel Almiron and Christian Atsu are not involved following respective Copa America and Africa Cup of Nations duty, Florian Lejeune and DeAndre Yedlin are out with injuries and Salomon Rondon has returned to West Brom so Dwight Gayle - back in turn from the Baggies - could find himself leading the line.